 Step 2: Prioritize by traffic, not by count

-Cross-reference duplicate URLs with Search Console → Performance → Pages (sorted by impressions).
-Focus on the intersection: pages that have duplicate descriptions AND high impressions.
+Cross-reference the duplicate URLs against Search Console -> Performance -> Search results -> Pages, sorted by impressions.
+Focus on the intersection: pages that have a duplicate description and earn real impressions.

 [primary keyword phrase] + [unique number/detail] + [user value]